Prembha3211/namastereact/README.md

    - Functional Component :- it is New way of writing Component. it is a normal javascript function
 6. What is Component Composition ?
    - <Title /> using this we can done Component Composition. we can also call Function in JSX.

+🟢 "Episode 4" :-

+1. create a header component & style
+2. Create a body component in App.js.
+3. Create a RestaurantCard component in App.js
+4. What is Props
+   - Props are normal argument to a function.
+5. What is ConfictDriven UI ?
+1.16.00
+6. create a styleList object using swiggy api
+7. Giving some props in RestaurantCard
+8. and make a Dynamical call RestaurantCard list using .map method in body component